aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/010_ecs/10-experiment/_index.en.md

 {{< img "create-template-2-targets-1.en.png" "Add FIS target" >}}

-On the "Add target" popup enter `FisWorkshopECSInstance` for name and select `aws:ec2:instance`.
+On the "Add target" popup enter `FisWorkshopECSInstance` for name and select `aws:ec2:instance` for resource type.
 For "Target method" we will dynamically select resources based on an associated tag.
 Select the `Resource tags and filters` checkbox.
 Pick `Count` from "Selection mode" and enter `1`.
 Under "Resource tags" enter `Name` in the "Key" field and `FisStackEcs/EcsAsgProvider` for "Value".
 Under filters enter `State.Name` in the "Attribute path" field and `running` under "Values".
 Select "Save".

-{{< img "create-template-2-targets-2.en.png" "Add FIS target" >}}
+{{< img "create-template-2-targets-2-rev1.en.png" "Add FIS target" >}}

 ### Action definition